inspectIT/inspectit-ocelot/README.md

 ## Demo

-You want to see the inspectIT OCE Java agent in action?
+You want to see the inspectIT Ocelot Java agent in action?
 No problem!
 We've prepared a nice containerized demo to show what the agent is capable of.
 The demo consists of three different scenarios, whereby we would like to emphasize the flexibility of the agent and therefore each scenario uses a different set of tools.